Lancekc83/Eynzo/README.md

+Eyezenheim additions to this aragon branch: prius lqr (Accord Only)
+Steer Learner Bypassed with a SR 17.33 (static)
+ALC disabled
+LiveParameters (Learners) Deletion upon Reboot will generate a new one once OnRoad I suggest to do a reboot prior driving.

+Car should drive

 🚨 Read before installing! 🚨
 ------
 The branch you are currently looking at is made for Honda/Acura.
 It will not work on other cars at it's current state, so please check the list for other branches or [Shane](https://github.com/sshane/openpilot) for Toyota/Lexus vehicles.